MonedaCloud/MonedaCloud-ADA/README.md

 - Provide reliable digital currency infrastructure to help connect the world.
 - Educate crypto users with curated tools and informed advice to help them on their cryptocurrency journey.
 - Share our digital currency research and technical knowledge along the way to cryptocurrency communities.
-- Develop open source API tools and dApps to enhance blockchain/cryptocurrency mainstream adoption.
+- Develop open-source API tools and dApps to enhance blockchain/cryptocurrency mainstream adoption.

 ### Projects Pipeline
 - Cardano Light Wallet.
 Web and Mobile interface with Web2 integration APIs.